razmikTovmas/GameOfLife/README.md

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the preceding one.
-My game of life.
+The rules continue to be applied repeatedly to create further generations.